Practical Advice about Gratuities and Tipping on Safari

 Use your Driver-Guide for Tipping Advice:

-While tipping is not obligatory, it is greatly appreciated, and when put to good use, it becomes a catalyst for a brighter future for those who receive it.
-Your generosity contributes to their welfare and helps them make meaningful progress.
+While tipping is not mandatory, it is greatly appreciated.
+When used wisely, it can catalyze a brighter future for those who receive it.
+Your generosity contributes to the welfare of others and helps them create meaningful opportunities for themselves and their loved ones.

-We extend our gratitude for your kindness and generosity.
-The recipients of your gratuities will likely utilize them wisely, bringing about positive change and creating opportunities for themselves and their loved ones.
+We appreciate your kindness and generosity.
+The recipients of your gratuities will likely utilize them wisely, leading to positive change and new opportunities.